FBI says conducting 30 undisclosed insider trading probes

 The FBI has been pursuing insider trading cases with, among others, Manhattan U.S. Attorney Preet Bharara, whose office has since 2009 announced charges against 107 people, and secured convictions of 81 individuals.

-Those charged this year include famed Las Vegas sports gambler William "Billy" Walters, who has pleaded not guilty, and hedge fund manager Sanjay Valvani, who worked at Visium Asset Management LP and committed suicide last month following his indictment.
+Those charged this year include famed Las Vegas sports gambler William "Billy" Walters, who has pleaded not guilty, and hedge fund manager Sanjay Valvani, who worked at Visium Asset Management LP and committed suicide earlier this month following his indictment.

 Casale said he was optimistic that the FBI's undisclosed probes would result in more individuals being charged, despite the 2nd U.S. Circuit Court's ruling.
 Still, he acknowledged that the decision posed additional hurdles.